researchdao/docs/docs/contracts.md

 sidebar_label: Contracts
 ---

-The smart contracts that we have currently deployed are the following:
+We have currently deployed or are working on deploying the following smart contracts:

-1. Gnosis Safe on the Harmony Blockchain
+1. Gnosis Safe on the Harmony blockchain
+1. Wrapped Cardano Gnosis Safe on the Cardano blockchain
+1. Gnosis Safe on the Ethereum blockchain
-1. *TBA*
+1. More *TBA*